AmitJhaCE/tiddi/docs/plan.md

-# LLM-Assisted Work Management System
+# LLM-Assisted Work Management System - Updated Plan

 ## Executive Summary
 This document specifies the design and implementation of an LLM-assisted work management system for individuals managing multiple projects simultaneously.
 The system provides a natural API interface with tool endpoints for LLM integration, powered by a robust knowledge management backend that captures, analyzes, and retrieves work activities through semantic search and intelligent planning.